durandelcid/durandelcid/README.md

 - 🔧 Experienced with automating workflows using Selenium, including time-saving tools for platforms like Workday

-- 📊 Organizing workout data with Obsidian and exploring customizable data visualization tools on a Markdown platform
+- 📊 Organizing workout data, school notes, and projects with Obsidian and exploring customizable data visualization tools on a Markdown platform

 - 🎓 Balancing full-time school and part-time IT work @ UNLV